Sears, once the world's biggest retailer, now faces bankruptcy

 Breaking News Emails

-Sears, which was once the largest retailer in the world, is now reportedly facing bankruptcy.
+Sears, once the largest retailer in the world, is now reportedly facing bankruptcy.

 The company, which hasn’t turned a profit since 2010 and is $134 million in debt, recently approached several banks to prepare for bankruptcy filing, CNBC reported Wednesday.